egovernments/municipal-services/bpa-services/README.md

 - pdfgen ( Receipt’s, permitorder etc.. and prepared )

-- billing-service ( Create demands and bills for the fees to be collected )
+- billing ( Create demands and bills for the fees to be collected )

 - collection ( Create receipt for the payment received for the bills )